 The online Bachelor of Science in Accounting at the University of Alabama at Birmingham is one of just several dozen academic programs endorsed by the IMA as a leader in CMA accounting exam test preparation.
 Students who graduate from UAB’s online accounting degree program are already well prepared to earn the esteemed CMA designation.

-To learn more about UAB’s online Bachelor of Science in Accounting, reach out to an enrollment advisor today.
+To learn more about UAB’s online Bachelor of Science in Accounting and how it can help prepare you for a career as a certified management accountant, reach out to an enrollment advisor today.